Five Questions to Ask A Financial Advisor

 Indirect Costs are typically an opportunity cost or a potential cost.

-For example, there is a type of investment product that tracks an index.
+People who are fee-conscious will often be duped into buying low or “no-cost” financial products to save money.
+No-cost indexed annuities are a good example.
 You put money into this product, and while it doesn’t get actually invested into the index, the value tracks the index.
 If the index price goes up 5%, so does the product.
-Often these products have some downside protection, where it will take away some of your potential losses.
-They also often have no fees or expenses to you.
+Often, these annuities have some downside protection that will take away some of your potential losses.
+And “best of all,” they are “free!”

 So what’s the catch?
 There is a product that tracks an investment index with downside protection and no fee?
 Too good to be true, right?

-These types of products have both opportunity costs and potential costs.
-Since they aren’t invested in the index, they don’t receive dividends.
-So you are missing out on the opportunity to receive those and be able to reinvest them.
+You are missing out on the opportunity to receive those and be able to reinvest them.
 Dividends aren’t guaranteed but are historically paid.
-So there is a chance you won’t miss out on anything if dividends aren’t paid.
+There is a chance you won’t miss out on anything if dividends aren’t paid.
 But you are definitely missing the opportunity to receive them if they are.
 You have an opportunity cost.

 They also often have caps.
 You get some downside protection if the market does poorly, but you’ll also usually give up some returns if the market does well.
 There are no immediate costs, but then a substantial potential cost depending on what the caps are.
 These products should be carefully evaluated to ensure those potential costs won’t end up being more than the direct costs of alternatives.